pdjr-signalk-plugins/ais-reporter/README.md

-On my ship I like to modify my position reporting intervals based upon whether the ship is navigating or moored: a short interval when navigating so as to record a good track and a long interval when moored so as to save data usage on my 4G connection.
+On my ship I like to modify my position reporting intervals based upon whether the ship is navigating or moored: a short interval when navigating so as to record a good track and a long interval when moored so as to save data usage on my Internet connection.
-It's a good idea not to make this holdback too severe in case our reporting endpoint thinks we have gone off-line.

-My ship reports the main engine ignition state via an NMEA switchbank channel which appears on a Signal K switch path (actually on `electrical.switches.bank.16.16.state`).
-This path assumes the value 0 when engine ignition is OFF and 1 when it is ON.

-The plugin supports a simple value selection mechanism which uses the value on a Signal K path as an index for selecting the reporting interval to be used at any point in time.
+The plugin allows this behaviour to be automated with the help of a Signal K binary path value whose value is used as an index to select ing the reporting interval to be used at any point in time.
 To use this mechanism we need to specify our update intervals as an (in this case) two item array: the value at the zeroth position in the array will be used when the ignition is OFF and the value at the first position in the array will be used when the switch is ON.

+In my case my ship reports the main engine ignition state via an NMEA switchbank channel at 'electrical.switches.bank.16.16.state'.
 > {
 > &nbsp;&nbsp;"configuration": {
 > &nbsp;&nbsp;&nbsp;&nbsp;"expiryInterval": 15,